AtariBot/modern-aspen/src/pages/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: Welcome to our Developer Portal
+    title: Welcome to our Dev Portal
     content: >-
       This section can contain a subtitle or tagline.
 The recommended length is one to three sentences, but can be changed as you prefer.